Books

 by E. H. Bryan, Jr.

-Paperbound, 74 pages, 0-912180-58-7, 8.5x11, $17.95The stars in the night sky over the Hawaiian Islands overwhelm us with feelings of wonder and amazement.
-They provoke images of Hawai‘i's first people, sailing from far away lands, finding their way by use of the stars in the heavens.
-Their knowledge of the skies, from the Hokupa‘a (North Star) to the Hanaiakamalama (Southern Cross) helped them navigate the vast Pacific in double-hulled canoes without use of compasses or maps.
-In contrast, today’s astronomers have explored the heavens with the use of advanced telescopes, satellites and space vehicles traveling to our moon and planets beyond.
+Paperbound, 74 pages, 0-912180-58-7, 8.5x11, $19.95The stars in the night sky over the Hawaiian Islands overwhelm us with feelings of wonder and amazement.
+They evoke images of Hawai'i's first people, sailing from faraway lands, finding their way by use of the stars in the heavens.
+Their knowledge of the skies, from Hokupa'a (North Star) to Hanaiakamalama (Southern Cross) helped them navigate the vast Pacific in voyaging canoes and discover new homes.
+Today, astronomers have explored the heavens with the use of advanced telescopes, satellites and space vehicles traveling to our sun, moon, planets and beyond.
+Two voyages of discovery separated by centuries, have both found a home in Hawai'i.

-Stars Over Hawai'i marries the knowledge of the masterful navigators of ancient Hawaii with today's astronomy experts to bring you an all-encompassing view of Hawai'i's skies, past and present.
+Man's knowledge of our solar system and the universe has increased dramatically in the 60 years since Stars Over Hawai'i was first published.
+This latest edition builds upon a solid foundation to bring star gazers up to date with current statistics and theories about our universe.
+Stars Over Hawai'i marries the knowledge of the masterful navigators and astronomers of ancient Hawai'i with today's astronomy experts to bring you an integrated view of Hawai'i's skies, past and present.

 -